-The AAAS Center for Public Engagement with Science and Technology manages the AAAS Alan I. Leshner Leadership Institute for Public Engagement with Science.
-Each year, 15 AAAS Leshner Fellows are selected from disciplines at the nexus of an important science-society issue.
-They convene for a week of intensive public engagement and science communication training and public engagement plan development.
-In addition to their individual plan, they are encouraged to consider collaborative projects with one or more other fellows to pursue over the course of the year.
-AAAS Leshner Fellows return to their institutions with a renewed commitment to develop and implement public engagement activities, train and mentor other scientists in their communities, and promote public engagement within their institutions.
+The AAAS Center for Public Engagement with Science and Technology manages the AAAS Alan I. Leshner Leadership Institute for Public Engagement with Science brought together fellows from disciplines at the nexus of an important science-society issue.
+They convened for a week of intensive public engagement and science communication training and public engagement plan development.
+In addition to their individual plan, they pursued collaborative projects with one or more other fellows over the course of the year.
+AAAS Leshner Fellows returned to their institutions with a renewed commitment to develop and implement public engagement activities, train and mentor other scientists in their communities, and promote public engagement within their institutions.

-AAAS Leshner Fellows continue their development as leaders throughout the year via regular virtual meetings and support from staff, experts in the field of public engagement and their cohort.
-Throughout the year, Fellows provide progress updates about their activities and work with AAAS staff to document and share their efforts in a variety of ways (such as developing short case studies and writing a blog post).
-AAAS actively promotes the Fellows’ successes through its website, social media and other online platforms such as Trellis.
-AAAS also provides either a workshop at each Fellow’s institution or seed money for a public engagement-related project.
+AAAS Leshner Fellows continued their development as leaders throughout the year via regular virtual meetings and support from staff, experts in the field of public engagement and their cohort.
+Throughout the year, fellows provided progress updates about their activities and worked with AAAS staff to document and share their efforts in a variety of ways (such as developing short case studies and writing a blog post).
+AAAS actively promoted the Fellows’ successes through its website, social media and other online platforms.
+AAAS also provided either a workshop at each Fellow’s institution or seed money for a public engagement-related project.

 Fellows & Cohort Topics

 The topic for the fourth cohort of AAAS Leshner Fellows is human augmentation.
-Applications for the cohort are now closed and the cohort will be announced at the 2019 AAAS Annual Meeting.
+Learn more about the 2019-2020 class of fellows.

 2018 - 2019: Food and Water Security